 Who We Are

-The Canadian Society of Contemporary Iron Art is a not-for-profit organization founded in 2019.
-The purpose of the society is to promote the contemporary transformative processes as well as to promote contemporary cast iron in Canada through events and education.
-We also aim to create venues for the availability of casting iron and to re-introduce historic industrial methods as a modern artisanal process.
-Through our activities we intend to recycle metals through the transformative process and to create links between industry and the creative arts as well as promote experimentation in the transformative arts process.
-Our main objective is to create a community of people who enjoy the transformative process.
+The Canadian Society of Contemporary Iron Arts is a not-for-profit organization founded in 2019.
+The purpose of the society is to promote the transformative processes of metal casting and contemporary cast iron in Canada.
+Through events and education, we are increasing the availability of casting iron to artists, and re-introducing historic industrial methods as a modern artisanal process.
+With our activities, we recycle metals and create links between industry and the creative arts, as well as promote experimentation in the transformative arts process, creating a community of people who enjoy this artistic process.

 Kip Jones